Asset Protection: Tax & Financial Aspects (17.5 hrs)

 After reading Chapter 6, participants will be able to:

-4. Recognize tax consequences resulting from the division of certain types of property between spouses or former spouses incident to divorce, and identify the elements of a Qualified Domestic Relations Order (QDRO).
+3. Specify the application of §1041 to selected business, retirement, and investment assets and identify the elements of a Qualified Domestic Relations Order (QDRO).

 Protecting Assets from Old Age & Catastrophic Illness